Last Updated on October 1, 2022 by Jim Ferri

 This year Freiburg’s Christkindlmarkt will be held November 25 – December 23.
 As always, there will be plenty of locally handmade arts and crafts and regional food offered in more than 130 stalls.

 The art at this German Christmas market ranges from ceramics and amber jewelry to Christmas decorations, designer candles, and more.
-Some of it is made on-site in the market stalls, so you can see something being created before you purchase it.
+Some are made on-site in the market stalls, so you can see something being created before you purchase it.

 As do many travelers, in every Christkindlmarkt I’ve always enjoyed the handmade Christmas decorations.
-Since Freiburg is in the Black Forest region, an area renowned for its superb woodworking, you just may find something extra special to bring back home.
+Freiburg is in the Black Forest region, an area renowned for its superb woodworking.
+So it’s likely at this Christkindlmarkt you just may find something extra special to bring back home.

 If you want to be more creative, visit the candle workshop on Franziskanerstraße.
 There you’ll be able to make your own Christmas candles or have the candlemaker produce one especially for you.
 It’s also a fun thing to do in a group.

-For something more food-oriented, a Christmas bakery on the Kartoffelmarkt will provide kids and their parents the opportunity to bake their own Christmas cookies, under the baker’s supervision.
+For something more food-oriented, there is a Christmas bakery on the Kartoffelmarkt.
+It provides kids and their parents the opportunity to bake their own Christmas cookies, under the baker’s supervision.
 Back in the market, a local glassblower will give demonstrations for everyone and, perhaps, even give children a try.

 As at any Christkindlmarkt, food and drink are always in demand.
-You’ll find a profusion of gingerbread, cookies, and wurst, as well as plenty of punches and mulled wine, all from local producers.
+You’ll find gingerbread, cookies, and wurst, as well as plenty of punches and mulled wine, all from local producers.